Facts about The Girls

 The Spice Girls Biography

-The Spice Girls’ sexy charisma, modest musical talent, and “girl power” philosophy made them pop music’s Next Big Thing in the mid-1990s.
+The Spice Girls’ charisma, cheery pop tunes and “girl power” philosophy made them music’s Next Big Thing in the 1990s.

 The British band was created in 1994 by two would-be managers who advertised for women to form an all-girl group.
 The five winning applicants (who soon enough ditched the managers) each took nicknames: Sporty Spice (Melanie Chisholm, also known as Mel C, born January 12, 1974), Posh Spice (Victoria Adams, b.
 April 17, 1975), Ginger Spice (Geri Halliwell, also known as Sexy Spice, b.
 August 6, 1972), Baby Spice (Emma Bunton, b.
 January 21, 1976), and Scary Spice (Melanie Brown, also known as Mel B, b.
 May 29, 1975).

 Geri Halliwell left the Spice Girls in 1998 to go solo.
 The group continued on as a quartet, with the individual members also pursuing solo careers; “Posh Spice” Adams gained extra fame in 1999 when she married soccer star David Beckham.
 After releasing the album Forever in 2000, the Spice Girls disbanded in 2001.

 The film Spiceworld was titled Spice World in the United States.